 Friedman and Byrd explain how to encode deterministic and non-deterministic finite automata, push-down automata, and Turing Machines in miniKanren, a DSL for relational (pure logic) programming.

-Chris Martens discusses how linear logic programming, via the logical framework and experimental programming language Celf, can be used to capture idioms related to state change and resource usage in a totally declarative fashion.
-Some possible example applications to be covered: state machines, narrative situations, interactive applications.
+Chris Martens discusses how linear logic programming can be used to capture idioms related to state change and resource usage in a totally declarative fashion using the programming language Celf.

 David Nolen keynotes on how developers learn as seen in a number of diverse examples drawn from objected oriented user interface programming to constraint logic programming.